LottePitcher/opinionated-package-starter/.github/README.md

 - License: MIT
 - Umbraco version: v10.4
-- Allow telemetry: true
 - nuget package Id: `Umbraco.Community.YourPackageName`
+- App_Plugins or RCLs: App_Plugins

+#### Why MIT license?

+Because Umbraco CMS is released with an MIT license, and I've assumed you're releasing this as an open source package too.

 #### Why are you targeting v10?

 Because it's the current Long Term Support release.
 I believe plenty of sites will be staying on v10 for a while ...

+#### Why a 'Umbraco.Community.* nuget package id?

+If you don't have a company or personal brand to use as a prefix, then this is a well used convention for Umbraco community projects.

 #### Why aren't you using Razor Class Libraries?

 Honest answer is that I don't understand RCLs well enough yet!
 Get in touch if you want to enlighten me.

-#### Why a 'Umbraco.Community.* nuget package id?

-If you don't have a company or personal brand to use as a prefix, then this is a well used convention for Umbraco community projects.

 ## Using the template